 Truck Accident Lawyer

 Unfortunately, if you become injured in an accident involving a large truck, it will likely take your lawyer longer – perhaps substantially longer – to settle your case than if you had been injured in a car accident.
-As a truck accident lawyer from a firm like Greenspan & Greenspan P.C. can explain, there are several reasons a truck accident can be more challenging.
+As a truck accident lawyer can explain, there are several reasons a truck accident can be more challenging.
 Here are just a few:

 Severity of Your Injuries

 Given that a semi truck is far larger and heavier than your vehicle, you face a higher risk of sustaining serious injuries when one hits you.
 The more severe your injuries, the longer the settlement process will likely take.
 While the insurance company may offer you a settlement soon after your accident, it is never in your best interests to accept such an offer.
 Why?
 Because it will undoubtedly be a lowball offer that the company wants you to accept in exchange for signing a legal document releasing them from all further liability.

 As your truck accident lawyer can tell you, you should not settle until you know for sure how serious your injuries are and how much, if any, continuing medical and rehabilitative care and treatment you may need in the future.
 Nor do you need to fear declining the insurance company’s initial settlement offer.
 The longer your lawyer aggressively negotiates with the company, the higher the settlement offers generally become.